-- Please note that this course is not suitable for students looking for a course placement and that, due to funding rules, it is initially only open to families who live in the Borough of Reading.
-We hope to be able to offer it in other parts of Berkshire at a later date.
+- Please note that this course is not suitable for students looking for a course placement and that, due to funding rules, it is only open to families who live in the Reading, Wokingham and West Berkshire council areas.

 - This course is supported by Reading Borough Council’s New Directions College community learning service.